GEMCityGirl/ReadabilityStudio/README.md

   - Open **Project** > **CMake Settings for wxWidgets**
     - Uncheck **wxBUILD_SHARED**
     - Set **wxBUILD_OPTIMISE** to "ON"
+    - Set the configuration type to "Release"
     - Save your changes
   - Select **Build** > **Install wxWidgets** (builds and then copies the header, lib, and cmake files to the prefix folder)
-- Open this project's CMake file in *Visual Studio* and save it (this is equivalent to configuring CMake and will generate some necessary configuration files)
+- Open this project's CMake file in *Visual Studio*:
+  - Open **Project** > **CMake Settings for readstudio**
+    - Set the configuration type to "Release" (or create a new release configuration)
+    - Save your changes
 - Select **View** > **CMake Targets**
 - Build the *manuals* and *readstudio* targets

 ## Linux

+**...INCOMPLETE, needs to document adding a GPG signature**

 Install the following tools to build *Readability Studio*: